 In Our Planet, the animals are not okay.
 Sublime footage, like a silken sleeve concealing a dagger, stabbed me in the heart when it showed the plight of animals struggling in ruined environments, or when David Attenborough calmly informed me that the magnificent landscape we’d just witnessed was destroyed only weeks after the film crew left.
 Thirty years separate Our Planet from Last Chance to See.
 Adams and Cawardine undertook their first expedition in 1985, shortly before I was born.
 Experiencing the two productions simultaneously provided a snapshot of Earth’s environment across the span of my own lifetime.
 The picture was devastatingly clear: we’re all in big damn trouble.
 Did my generation get the last chance to see our planet?

 Not if I can help it.
 Reading Adams’ familiar style in a conservation context reinforced the importance of maintaining environmental themes in my own books.
 Science fiction writers can bring a unique narrative voice to true science stories, making them more accessible for others.
 I might argue it’s our duty to do so.
-Our imaginary intergalactic escapades and apocalyptic predictions can never come true if our home planet dies.
+Our imaginary intergalactic escapades can never come true if our home planet dies.